Xilinx/VMC_Help/AIE/FIR_Asymmetric/README.md

 #### Specify filter coefficients via input port
-When this option is enabled, the tool allows you to specify reloadable filter coefficients via the input port.
+When this option is enabled, the tool allows you to specify reloadable filter coefficients via an input port.

 #### Filter coefficients
-This field should be specified with the asymmetric filter coefficients.
-It could also be a MATLAB array variable.
-The number of filter coefficients must be in the range of 4 to 240 inclusive.
+This field specifies the asymmetric filter coefficients.
+It could also be a MATLAB array variable defined in the workspace.

 #### Input window size (Number of samples)
 Describes the number of samples used as an input to the filter function.